|

 If set to On, readline will undo all changes to history

-lines before returning when accept-line is executed.
+lines before returning when executing accept-line.
 By

 default, history lines may be modified and retain

-individual undo lists across calls to readline.
+individual undo lists across calls to readline().

 show-all-if-ambiguous (Off)